-- repointing the brick and stone work - repairing the balcony box beams - stabilizing porch decking - repairing cracks in the 3rd floor west bedroom - repair and paint the basement rug room wall - 2.
-The Moss Mansion, 914 Division Street, Billings, Montana, administered by the Billings Preservation Society a non-state agency has determined the following maintenance priorities - See Conditions Assessment and maintenance plan - develop plan for ongoing maintenance and partial or full replacement and/or removal and reinstallation of South Patio trellis - develop short and long term landscaping goals to include a specific plan and investigate/correct irrigation coverage. - develop plan to correct settlement, cracking, minor maintenance issues on an ongoing basis - develop plan to reset brick pavers and possible long term replacement of some concrete. - replace membrane roof completely. - prepare, prime, and repaint all windows and doors, and areas of wood near porches, preserving the existing finishes where possible. - monitor minor plaster, glass and tile cracking.
+2. The Moss Mansion, 914 Division Street, Billings, Montana, administered by the Billings Preservation Society - a non-state agency has determined the following maintenance priorities

+- develop plan to correct settlement, cracking, minor maintenance issues on an ongoing basis - develop plan to reset brick pavers and possible long-term replacement of some concrete. - prepare, prime, and repaint all windows and doors, and areas of wood near porches, preserving the existing finishes where possible. - monitor minor plaster, glass and tile cracking. - Repair damage caused by March 2019 flooding event.